 In addition, photographers who would like to assist with CI’s monitoring of whale sharks may take ID shots and submit them directly to CI.
 Instructions on how to take ID shots and submission details can be found from this PDF file – WS ID Guide

 One free trip will be offered to see the whale sharks to each diving guest per any stay of at least 7 nights.
 Non-divers or snorkeling guests will be charged Rp 500,000 per trip.
 Triton Bay Divers does not guarantee that any whale sharks will be seen, nor do we guarantee how long each whale shark interaction will last.
+Please contact us for current conditions and best time to visit.
 Due to the length of the trip, any additional trips to see whale sharks will be charged at Rp 3.5 million per boat cost to be split between the passengers, with a maximum of 5 guests per boat, regardless of whether or not any whale sharks were seen on the first trip.